 Another respondent has bright hopes for herself, “I’m looking forward to launching a new business and starting a new chapter in my career – but I’d like not to be personally identified as saying that!”

-Ken Jacobs, principal of Jacobs Communications Consulting, LLC hopes “to double my business next year.”
+Ken Jacobs, principal of Jacobs Consulting & Executive Coaching, hoped “to double my business next year.”

 Melissa Skottegaard, a senior marketing executive at a leading financial services firm shared, “My hope for my company next year is to continue to grow because we make a difference in the lives of our customers for this generation and those to follow.”
 The company is a leader in retirement plans for employees of non-profits.

-Lou Hammond, founder of Lou Hammond & Associates, has a lot to be proud of.
+Lou Hammond, founder of Lou Hammond Group, had a lot to be proud of.
 She wrote, “With the company coming on 30 years in 2014 — celebrating our success and good fortune.”

 Another responder, fairly new to her job in finance, not surprisingly wants to “build and expand the U.S. banking business”.